SCA-Capstone/Control_PC/README.md

 ### Configuration

 The main configurations the script handles include `python`, `cpp`, and `java` jobs.
 These configurations dictate specific handling and file processing methods within the workflow.

+Each `bot` will grab its specific job files and throw it in assossiated `config_files` directory to be accessed anf compiled.
+Standard out and Standard error will be recorded and thrown in `config_output` to be uploaded.
+For example, the python bot will download necessary files into `python_files` and put the output from the test into `python_output`.
+Additional work will be needed to manage directory space because as of now all files are being overwritten instead of deleted after use.

 ### API Methods